zeek/zeek/README.ScriptOpt.USER.md

 * Executing multiple instances of the same "for" loop concurrently (due to recursion) will lead to incorrect results.

+* Compiling produces the following warning (which is of no concern):
+      ```
+      ../src/ReachingDefs.cc:194:16: warning: format specifies type 'unsigned int' but the argument has type 'const BroObj *' [-Wformat]
+      ```

 <br>

 ### Incompatibilities: